 Anaphora and Accumulation

 Hughes also makes use of anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
-For example, “And” which begins four lines in a row in the third stanza.
+For example, “And” begins four lines in a row in the third stanza.
 There are also examples in the fourth stanza with “Or” as well as “And”.

 This technique contributes to another, known as accumulation.
 It is a technique that relates to a list of words or phrases that have similar, if not the same, meanings.
 In a poem, story, or novel, these words are grouped together or appear scattered throughout a work.
 They collect or pile up, and a theme, image, sensation, or deeper meaning is revealed.
 There is a powerful example of this in the second stanza when the speaker piles up examples of who these kids die and for why.
 Another example appears in the third stanza where the poet lists out the titles and character traits of some of the cruelest among the rich and powerful.